TinaHongBu/CMUNotes/EDISS/AWS_1_EC2.md

 ## Further Reading

-Create an Image of your Instance to launch more of the clones of it
+AMI - Create an Image of your Instance to launch more of the clones of it

 RDS - Hold MySQL DB on AWS